OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation

 \subsubsection{Pose Graph Optimization}

-The preceding procedure provides high-confidence loop closure factors that link the query and reference submaps.
-We then construct a unified factor graph to solve a global PGO problem, jointly optimizing for: \textit{1)} submap poses in the global frame, and \textit{2)} cumulative odometry drift correction via external loop constraints, thereby ensuring the geometric consistency of the final merged map.
-The PGO is formulated as a robust nonlinear least-squares problem, optimizing all poses $\mathcal{T}= \{\mathbf{T}^{R}\} \cup \{\mathbf{T}^{Q}\}$ includes both reference and query poses:
+\bt{The high-confidence loop-closure factors from $\mathcal{P}_{\mathrm{CCM}}$ link the query and reference submaps.
+A unified pose graph is then constructed and a global PGO problem is solved, jointly optimizing all submap poses in the world frame $W$ and cumulative odometry drift via inter-submap loop constraints, ensuring geometric consistency of the merged map.
+The PGO minimizes a robust nonlinear least-squares objective over all poses $\mathcal{T}= \{\mathbf{T}^{R}_i\} \cup \{\mathbf{T}^{Q}_j\}$: